Strategic Prevention Framework - Partnerships for Success for Communities and Tribes (SPF-PFS-Communities/Tribes)

 Purpose

-Awards funds to reduce the onset and progression of substance misuse and its related problems at the community level and promote mental health and well-being of youth and adults.
-Builds capacity to develop and implement strategies that address identified local prevention issues, such as underage drinking, marijuana, tobacco, electronic cigarettes, opioids, methamphetamine, and heroin.
+Awards funds to reduce the initiation and progression of substance use and its related problems at the community level and promote mental health and well-being of youth and adults.
+Builds capacity to develop and implement strategies that address identified local prevention issues, such as underage drinking, cannabis, tobacco, electronic cigarettes, opioids, methamphetamine, and other substances of concern.

 Recipients are encouraged to establish strategic partnerships with key community stakeholders to expand prevention infrastructure.
-Priority is given to applicants who propose services and activities for underserved communities highly impacted by substance use disorder, including rural areas.
+Priority is given to applicants who propose services and activities for underserved communities highly impacted by substance use disorder, including rural areas and tribal communities.

 Grantees must address up to 3 data driven community substance misuse prevention and/or mental health promotion activities in the following priority areas: assessment, capacity, planning, implementation, and evaluation.
 A complete list of required activities in each priority area can be found in the funding announcement.